thestubborndev/finance_tracker_server/README.md

 I hope this was helpful!
 Happy tracking and investing! :)

-PS: If I were deploying this to a server somewhere, I would use an error tracking service like [Rollbar](https://rollbar.com/) to notify me of errors so that I could fix things if anything broke or stopped working!

 ## Developing

 If you want to make more extensive changes to the code, feel free to do so!
 If it does something awesome, submit a pull request!

-When developing, it's more convenient to have "transpile on write" set up.
+When developing, it's more convenient to have "transpile on save" set up.
 To do this, run the following command from a terminal window:

 ```
 babel . --out-dir ./transpiled --watch --retain-lines --ignore '**node_modules,.git,transpiled' -x '.es6,.js,.es,.jsx'